-The Wolpertinger was named by Bavarians and is supposed to be a very shy creature which lives in the Bavarian forest.
+The Wolpertinger was named by Bavarians and is supposed to be a very timid creature that lives in the Bavarian forest.
+The legend has also crossed the border into Austria, where it is known as the Raurakl.

 It is believed to only come out during a full moon, adding to the legend that it is very difficult to catch one.